 Although the consultant named on your appointment letter is in charge of your care, you may be seen by one of the team of doctors and nurses who assist the consultant.
 To help answer all your concerns, you may wish to bring a list of questions to ask during your appointment.

-X-ray, blood and other tests
+X-ray, blood and other test results

 If your clinician decides that you need X-rays or tests, you may be asked to stay at the hospital while these are done, or you may be given an appointment on another day.